stephencookdev/speed-measure-webpack-plugin/README.md

 ### What does general output time mean?

-This tends to be generally down to webpack reading in from the file-system, but it's hard to say - it'll be very repo specific!
+This tends to be down to webpack reading in from the file-system, but in general it's anything outside of what SMP can actually measure.

 ### What does modules without loaders mean?

-It basically just means vanilla JS files, which webpack can handle out of the box.
+It means vanilla JS files, which webpack can handle out of the box.

 ## Contributing